monome/docs/docs/modular/ansible/index.md

 For example, a whole tone scale (2 semitones per note) would be constructed by setting all rows to the second position.
 (The *zero* position is indicated dimly.
 Scale notes set to zero will be identical to the previous scale step).

+You can perform temporary "live" adjustments to scale steps with a two-key gesture: hold down the active scale step, then press another key on that row of the scale programming section.
+The second key is highlighted more dimly to indicate that this scale step is adjusted.
+This adjusts the pitch CV assigned to that scale step without affecting the rest of the scale, which can be a useful performance tool.
+Pressing the brighter, "primary" scale key, or pressing another key to change the interval, will clear the adjustment.
+Scale adjustments are not saved to flash.
+Changing the selected scale will clear all scale adjustments, but changing patterns will not, which can make this useful for introducing live variations in a longer sequence.

 Scales are shared between Kria and Meadowphysics, and are saved to flash whenever a preset of either is saved.

 The top-left region of the page contains settings for changing how each track advances to the next step: